 Catatumbo Lightning in Popular Culture

 Regardless of whether Venezuela's eternal storm lasts for the rest of eternity, it's already made a significant impact on the world.
-The dialogue the Catatumbo Lightning has generated within the scientific community notwithstanding, it's been mentioned in literature as far back as the late 16th century, when Spanish poet Lope de Vega used it as the backdrop for his seminal war epic, "La Dragontea."
+Beyond the dialogue the Catatumbo Lightning has generated within the scientific community, it's been mentioned in literature as far back as the late 16th century, when Spanish poet Lope de Vega used it as the backdrop for his seminal war epic, "La Dragontea."

 How to See the Catatumbo Lightning With Your Own Eyes

-If you want to see the Catatumo Lightning with your own eyes, your best option is to go with a guided tour such as this one, which pairs the spectacle of the lightning with the opportunity to see river dolphins, colorful birds, butterflies and howler monkeys, as well as to explore the authentic Andean villages of La Azulita and Jají.
+If you want to see the Catatumo Lightning with your own eyes, your best option is to go with a guided tour such as this one, which pairs the spectacle of the lightning with the opportunity to see river dolphins, colorful birds, butterflies and howler monkeys, as well as to explore the authentic Andean villages of La Azulita and Jají, whose magic is more enduring than the so-called "never-ending lightning."

 Another important reason to consider taking a tour when you visit Venezuela is security.
 The country is embroiled in its worst economic crisis in years, which is saying a lot for a country that is perpetually on the brink of fiscal collapse.
 If you travel alone in Venezuela and you aren't Venezuelan, you are putting your safety at risk!
-Don't make a decision to save a few dollars now that will cost you something priceless later.
+Don't make a decision to save a few dollars now that will cost you something priceless (besides, of course, the illusion of never-ending lightning) later.